Last updated: MARCH 14, 2019.

 - Travel time: 40 minutes – 1 hour.

-3. Get off at the Mabini Multi-purpose Port (aka Anilao Port).
+3. Get off at Anilao Port or Talaga Port.

 - The Gulugod Baboy stop is different so don’t get off when the jeepney stops next to a corner along the way and other tourist-looking passengers alight.
 They’re probably going to Gulugod Baboy, which is NOT your stop.
 I’ve done this route many times and a lot of people make this mistake.
 Get off when you’re at the port.